HectorCintron/sample-react-app/README.md

 4. Mongo:
   * If you would like to sign up for an mlab account, continue with step 5
   * If you are using a pre-existing mlab account move to step 6
-  * If you would prefer to roll your own mongo configuration, please reference the ./react-backend/db/index.js and ./react-backend/routes/apps.js files to create your own Mongo connection.
+  * If you would prefer to roll your own mongo configuration, please reference the ./react-backend/db/index.js and ./react-backend/routes/apps.js files to create your own MongoDB instance connection.
 Continue to step 8
 5. Sign up for an mlab account at [mlab.com](https://mlab.com/signup/) and create a mongo instance and user / password combo.
 Learn more [here]
 6. Run command `touch ./react-backend/db/config.json` from the project root directory
 7. `cd ./react-backend/db`